keviin0/CSA-Calculator/README.md

 - The Home Button and AP Test Button do not work.
 Only the Labs Button Works.
 - Kevin and Sean worked on UNO and Jacob and Aditya worked on Minesweeper.
 Siddhant worked on Go Fish.

-**Note: Go Fish was not added to the main menu when this picture was taken, but it is there now.**
+**Note: Go Fish was not added to the main menu under labs with the other buttons when this picture was taken, but it is there now.**

 ![](images/Snip1.png)